Exile (song)

-"Exile" (stylized in all lowercase) is a song by American singer-songwriter Taylor Swift, featuring American band Bon Iver.
-It is the fourth track on Swift's eighth studio album, Folklore (2020), which was released on July 24, 2020.
-"Exile" was written by Swift, Joe Alwyn (under the pseudonym William Bowery), and the band's frontman Justin Vernon, with production by Aaron Dessner and Alwyn.
-Republic Records sent "Exile" to US alternative radio stations on August 3, 2020.
+"Exile" is a song by the American singer-songwriter Taylor Swift featuring the American band Bon Iver.
+It is from Swift's eighth studio album, Folklore (2020).
+"Exile" was written by Swift, Joe Alwyn (under the pseudonym William Bowery), and Bon Iver's frontman Justin Vernon, with production by Aaron Dessner and Alwyn.
+Republic Records released the song to US alternative radio on August 3, 2020.

 Depicting an imaginary narrative of two estranged lovers having an unspoken dialogue, "Exile" is a minimal, but cinematic, indie-folk ballad with gospel, orchestral and chamber pop elements, combining Swift's honeyed vocals and Vernon's deep baritone into a melancholic duet propelled by a plodding piano, swirling strings, and soaring harmonies.
 Upon release, "Exile" garnered widespread critical acclaim, with emphasis on the duo's vocal chemistry, the agonizing lyricism, rich instrumentals and bleak atmosphere.
-Music critics picked it as a standout on Folklore and named it one of Swift's best collaborations to-date, comparing it to her 2012 single "Safe & Sound".
+Music critics picked it as a standout on Folklore and named it one of Swift's best collaborations to-date, comparing it to her 2011 track "Safe & Sound".
 Several publications listed "Exile" as one of the best songs of 2020.

 Commercially, "Exile" reached top-tier chart positions in various countries.
 It debuted at number six on the Billboard Hot 100, giving Swift her 28th top-10 hit and eighteenth top-10 debut in the United States.
 Elsewhere, it landed inside the top-five in Australia, Ireland and New Zealand; top ten in Canada, Malaysia, Singapore and the United Kingdom; top 20 in Estonia, Israel and Scotland; and top 40 in Belgium, Portugal and Sweden.
 The song also became Bon Iver's highest-charting song and first top-ten song in all of the countries in which it charted.
 "Exile" was nominated for Best Pop Duo/Group Performance at the 63rd Annual Grammy Awards.